Technology-for-the-Poorest-Billion/2024-OVSI/interim/Interim_Presentation.md

 # Setup and Testing

 - The first step was to be able to read the outputs from the accelerometer.
 This was done using an early version of the code main_interim_prototype.mpy and we were able to read the outputs using Thonny.
 It returned values of the x, y and z components of the acceleration as well as the magnitude.
-- In order to plot and visualise the accelerometer outputs we used python in VS Code to read the serial output and create a live plot using the Matplotlib animate function.
+- In order to plot and visualise the accelerometer outputs we used python in VS Code to read the serial output and create a live plot using the Matplotlib animation function.
 An example of this plot can be seen in Figure 1 below.

 <img src="assets/plotter_with_magnitude.png" alt="Screenshot of python plotter" width="800"/>